AI Use Cases/Software

 3. 3

-The system's false positive rate stabilizes at 5-8% by month 6 only if your security team consistently reviews and approves or rejects automated containment decisions in the dashboard.
+The false positive target - 5-8% by month 6 - holds only if your security team consistently reviews and approves or rejects automated containment decisions in the dashboard.
 If on-call engineers rubber-stamp every action without providing feedback, the model's decision boundaries don't tighten.
 Assign a named owner for weekly feedback review, especially during the first 90 days when baseline fidelity is still being established.

 4. 4